Halo-Lab/eleventy-plugin-styles/README.md

 #### inputDirectory

 Plugin extracts links to stylesheet files from HTML.
-Therefore your templates should have links to **source** style files.
+Therefore, your templates should have links to **source** style files.

 For example: